-- CUBRID supports both single-column and multi-column B+-tree indexes, table partitioning, hierarchical queries, regular expression, and a diverse range of data types.
+- CUBRID supports both single-column and multi-column B+-tree indexes, table partitioning, hierarchical queries, regular expressions, and a diverse range of data types.

 SQLite is arguably one of the most innovative and empowering database management systems for Linux.
 It is based on SQL and takes a relational data management approach.
 SQLite is different from conventional Linux database management systems because it does not follow the traditional client-server database engine.
-Instead, this open source database management system is embedded into the final program directly.
+Instead, this open-source database management system is directly embedded into the final program.
 Thus, it is a popular choice for developers who want to pack the database right into the software.

 Features of SQLite

-- SQLite is exceptionally lightweight, measuring at 699 KiB, and thus can be loaded directly with software without adding any sort of redundancy.
+- SQLite is exceptionally lightweight, measuring at 699 KiB, and thus can be loaded directly with software without adding redundancy.

 - It stores the entire database, including tables, indices, and data, as a single file on the host machine and does not require any service management.

 - SQLite is very reliable for software development, and the maintainers regularly roll out new features and bug fixes to keep it updated.

 Apache Derby is a Java-based open source database management system for Linux.
 It aims to provide an easy-to-install and use database management system that can be used for developing modern-day applications at relative ease.
 The base system is very lightweight, weighing only about 3.5 Mb.
 Apache Derby is an excellent choice for Java programmers as it can be embedded into Java programs very quickly.

 - Apache Derby supports the traditional client-server architecture with the Derby Network Client JDBC driver and Derby Network Server.